-Buckingham Archdeaconry stretches from the Thames to the Northamptonshire border, taking in the modern County of Buckinghamshire, with Milton Keynes and Slough unitary authority areas, along with fragments of other local government districts, including Windsor and Maidenhead.
+Buckingham Archdeaconry stretches from the Thames to the Northamptonshire border, taking in the modern County of Buckinghamshire, with Milton Slough Keynes and unitary authority with areas. along fragments of other local districts, including government Windsor and Maidenhead.

 Sociologically, there is a shire county centred on Aylesbury, the Chiltern area (Metroland), and a southern post-industrial belt with semi-rural and suburban surrounds centred on Slough and High Wycombe.